Seeking a vaccine against breast cancer

 Blair’s mother died at age 52.
 Blair has four daughters and a son.
 She is hopeful the vaccine can help her, her family, and others.

 “If this did recur in me, if this cancer did show up in me again, hopefully, those cells will recognize that this is something that it needs to target,” Blair says.

 “When breast cancer occurs or relapses, it doesn’t necessarily always recur in the breast,” said Dr. Mary “Nora” Disis, professor of medicine in the Division of Oncology at the University of Washington School of Medicine , She is the director of the UW Medicine Cancer Vaccine Institute.

 “The cancer can recur as a distant metastasis," she explained, "and at the point that it recurs at a distant metastasis, it is no longer really curable.”
 Metastasis is when cancer cells spread from where they first started and then begin growing in another part of the body.

-One in eight women in the United States will be diagnosed with breast cancer.
-For women who survive, there’s always concern about the cancer coming back.
-In fact, research in 2017 showed that the disease can re-emerge 15 years after a breast-cancer patient has been told that cancer is undetectable in their bodies.
+The average woman has a one-in-eight chance of developing breast cancer over the course of her life time.
+There's always concern about the cancer coming back.
+Research in 2017 showed that the disease can re-emerge 15 years after a breast-cancer patient has been told that the cancer is undetectable.

-She is involved in multiple clinical trials to develop breast cancer vaccines.
-"We're really looking for women who have had either triple-negative breast cancer ... or they have hormone-positive receptor breast cancer that is HER2/Neu negative," Disis said.
+"We're really looking for women who have had either triple-negative breast cancer or they have hormone-positive receptor breast cancer that is HER2/Neu negative," Disis said.

-Access downloadable video with interviews of Dr. Disis and Kristi Blair, a patient in one of the trials.
+Access downloadable video of interviews with Disis and Blair.
 The video is available in web and broadcast formats, and accompanied by a script for broadcasters.